Your health can’t wait.

 There is an annual review completed by the Joint Commission, with onsite evaluation completed every two years.
-Somerset Hospital achieved the designation of Primary Stroke Center in 2017.
+UPMC Somerset achieved the designation of Primary Stroke Center in 2017.

-The Primary Stroke Center at Somerset Hospital was also recognized by the American Heart Association/American Stroke Association with the Get with the Guidelines Stroke Participating Quality Achievement Award.
+The Primary Stroke Center at UPMC Somerset was also recognized by the American Heart Association/American Stroke Association with the Get with the Guidelines Stroke Participating Quality Achievement Award.

 Services offered by the Primary Stroke Center:

-- Providing advanced notification to Somerset Hospital of a potential incoming stroke patient.
+- Providing advanced notification to UPMC Somerset of a potential incoming stroke patient.

 - Completing necessary blood work on the way to the hospital.